railsbridge-boston/railsbridge-vm/README.md

 ## Building a fresh image

-The Vagrantfile will allow you to rebuild the RailsBridge VM from scratch.
+There are a few simple Rake tasks to help you rebuild the image from scratch.
 Run:

-    vagrant up
+    rake up

+This will update the base box if you've downloaded it previously, then run `vagrant up` to provision the VM.
+(If you haven't downloaded the base box, Vagrant will fetch it automatically.)

 Don't worry about the red text (Vagrant automatically colors all text printed to standard error).
-The base box will be downloaded directly from Ubuntu if it hasn't already been added.

 Building Ruby takes a while, so get some coffee.

-Then, to create an image file to distribute:
+When the provision finishes, run this to create an image file to distribute:

     rake package

-This will create an image file name `railsbridgevm-version.box`, where the `version` is based on the tag you have checked out.
+This will output an image file name `railsbridgevm-version.box`, where the `version` is based on the tag you have checked out.

+Finally, when you're ready to make a change and build again, run:

+    rake cleanup

+To halt and destroy the VM, so that the next `vagrant up` run has to re-provision it.

 When you are ready to make the "gold master" version that we will ask students to download, create (and push to GitHub) a tag with the year and month of the workshop (e.g. `2014-01`) before running `rake package`.
 During the process of testing an image, you can run `rake package` with an untagged commit; the version will then include its SHA and how many commits it is ahead of the last tag.